 Talkeetna, Alaska… A Must Stop When Visiting Alaska

-Alaska is an incredibly large state and I get asked all the time where should people go that are coming to visit.
+Alaska is an incredibly large state and I’m often ask where should people go to see Alaska culture.
 Hands down, don’t come to Alaska and not visit one of the quirkiest, most awesome towns – Talkeetna.
 This charming town is a 2.5 hour drive north of Anchorage.
 You can also jump on the Alaska Railroad as there is a train stop right in the middle of town.

-When visiting Talkeetna, you just have to look up to see the majestic Mt.
-McKinley (Denali Mountain), the tallest peak in North America.
+When visiting Talkeetna, it is hard not to look up and be inspired by seeing Denali, the tallest peak in North America.
 You can see the entire Alaska Range on a clear day and it is quite breathtaking.
-If you want a closer look, you can hop onto a flightseeing tour that can land on the glacier plus give you a bird’s eye view of one of the most amazing views in the world.
+If you want a closer look, you can hop onto a flightseeing tour that can land on the glacier in the middle of Denali.
+It is one of the most awe-inspiring and amazing views in the world.

 Talkeetna is also the home of the Denali Brewing Company, the second largest brewery in Alaska.
 I love their Chuli Stout, Louisville Sour, Saison La Coq, and the Flag Stop is to die for.
-Head over to the Talkeetna Roadhouse for breakfast as it is the only way to start the day.
-I have a hard time visiting Talkeetna and not stopping at Mile High Pizza Pie for a slice or whole pizza.
-Yum!
+You can stop at the brewery on the way into Talkeetna or have dinner on their patio at Twister Creek in the heart of town.
+Talkeetna Roadhouse is the best stop for breakfast as it is the only way to start the day – don’t forget a slice of pie.
+Trust me on this!
+I have a hard time visiting Talkeetna and not stopping at Mile High Pizza Pie for a slice or a whole pizza.
+So good!

 Denali Brewing Company during a cold winter day.
 Still perfect time for a beer!

 Seriously, this fireplace has seen me in front of it quite a few times.
-So peaceful, so awesome!
+So peaceful, especially with a glass of wine in hand!

-Sit out on the patio and take in the wonders of the Alaska range with Mt.
-McKinley coming out to welcome you throughout the day.
-There is an onsite coffee shop as well as first class restaurant that has phenomenal food.
+Sit out on the patio and take in the wonders of the Alaska range with Denali Mountain coming out to welcome you throughout the day.
+There is an onsite coffee shop as well as a first-class restaurant that has phenomenal food.
 This is my Go To Place to stay when I am bringing friends and family up to Talkeetna.

 Check out my post about the first time I stayed at the Talkeetna Alaskan Lodge and their infamous wine dinner.

-Now the Lodge is about 10 minutes outside of town and sometimes, like during the Talkeetna Brewfest, I want to stay smack dab in the middle of town.
+Now the Lodge is about 10 minutes outside of town and sometimes, like during the Talkeetna Brewfest (held in early fall), I want to stay smack dab in the middle of town.

 September is Talkeetna Brewfest time – my favorite time of year!

-When I was in Talkeetna for Beer Trippin, I had the absolute pleasure to stay at Talkeetna Chalet Bed & Breakfast.
+When I was in Talkeetna for Beer Trippin (home brew event held in March), I had the absolute pleasure to stay at Talkeetna Chalet Bed & Breakfast.
 This place is ultra luxury in the woods.
 The cabin I stayed in blew me away and I wished I had a +1 to share it with.
 The bed was extraordinarily comfortable and everything in the cabin was carefully selected.

 They had a robust breakfast selection in the morning – no one dares leave hungry.
 When I stayed there, the Northern Lights were going to make an appearance in the wee hours of the morning.
 The wonderful owners offered guests the opportunity to use their telescopes and made the upstairs balcony available to anyone who wanted to take in the amazing view.
 Such a class act place, no wonder they book up so quickly.
 I would stay there again in a heartbeat!
 Here is their website for more info.